Nuclear matter properties and neutron star structures from an extended linear sigma model

 After introducing the explicit chiral symmetry breaking term in the bELSM with a constant background field, \(\xi\), and neglecting the 4-quark configuration for simplicity, the Lagraingian becomes

 where \(\xi=\frac{1}{\sqrt{2}}(\lambda_8 \xi_8+\lambda_3 \xi_3)+\frac{1}{\sqrt{3}} I \xi_0\), which makes the symmetry breaking pattern follow as

 where \(\alpha_0\), \(\alpha_3\), and \(\alpha_8\) are the vacuum expectation values of the scalar meson fields.
-By fitting the parameters to the spectra of relevant baryons and mesons at vacuum, see details in Ref.~\cite{Ma:2025tyt}, the resulting baryon fractions and M-R relation of NSs are shown in Fig.~\ref{fig:3-flavor}.
+By fitting the parameters to the spectra of relevant baryons and mesons at vacuum, see details in Ref.~\cite{Ma:2025tyt}, the resulting M-R relation of NSs is shown in Fig.~\ref{fig:3-flavor}.

 We have the following findings from the results: \begin{itemize} \item A larger explicit chiral symmetry breaking term can lead to a stiffer EOS of NS matter and thus a larger maximum mass of NSs, and the \(\sigma_{\pi N}\sim -600~\rm MeV\), which deviates from the empirical value, \((32-89)~\rm MeV\)~\cite{Bernard:1995dp,Meissner:2005ba}, is needed to satisfy the constraint from MSP J0740+6620 around \(2M_{\odot}\). \item A larger incompressibility at saturation density, \(K_0\), can also lead to more observation-favored NS M-R relations. \end{itemize}